RichardTMiles/BiologyAnswers.org/README.md

 3) Ensure you have the required dependenncies listed above.

-4) Download this souce code in terminal.
+4) Using the following command, download this souce repositories code in terminal.

 >> git clone https://github.com/RichardTMiles/BiologyAnswers.org.git